-Supreme Court of South Australia (continued)

-(g) any public interest in the subject matter of the proceedings or public benefit from the prosecution or defence of the proceeding; 124 or (h) whether costs awarded are to be met by a person or out of a fund.
-125
+Supreme Court of South Australia (continued) (g) any public interest in the subject matter of the proceedings or public benefit from the prosecutor or defence of the proceeding; or (h) whether costs awarded are to be met by a proceeding or out of a fund.

-As such, the inclusion of 'public interest' as a discretionary factor in costs provides an explicit basis for South Australian courts to make costs orders to the same effect as protective costs orders or no adverse costs orders.
+As such, the inclusion of 'public interest' as a discretionary factor in costs provides an explicit for South Australian courts to make costs order the same effect as protective costs orders or no adverse costs orders.